humdrum-tools/humdrum-documentation/guide/ch27/index.md

-A simple text-related task might be looking for occurrences of a particular word, such as the German \"Liebe\" (love).
+A simple text-related task might be looking for occurrences of a particular word, such as the German "Liebe" (love).
 If the lyrics are encoded in the [`**text`](/rep/text) representation, then a simple **grep** will suffice: